Sophia Jansson: Sophia Jansson in film and print

 Lars Jansson produced both Moomin strips as well as others including a short strip called Sophia which he produced for a publication called Jaana in 1965.

-In May 2003, The Finnish Embassy in London arranged for events to surround the recent translation of Tove Jansson's 1972 Sommarboken, a novel which featured the fictionalized life of the young Sophia on an island.
+In May 2003, the Finnish Embassy in London arranged for events to surround the recent translation of Tove Jansson's 1972 Sommarboken, a novel which featured the fictionalized life of the young Sophia on an island.
 During this event, publishers presented works by Sophia Jansson and Johanna Sinisalo.
 Jansson was later interviewed in June 2003 by The Daily Telegraph where she explained the details surrounding the story presented in Sommarboken and the relationship shared between Jansson and her aunt, Tove Jansson.
-She would write in more detail about this topic in 2006 in the Scandinavian Review, and again in 2010 for The Guardian, when she explained the nature of her relationship with the rest of the family including her grandmother Signe and Tove's partner, Tuulikki.
+She would write in more detail about this topic in 2006 in the Scandinavian Review, and again in 2010 for The Guardian, when she explained the nature of her relationship with the rest of the family including her grandmother Signe and Tove's partner, Tuulikki Pietilä.

 Jansson has been credited in such books as Tove Jansson's 1989 Rent Spel and Kate McLoughlin's and Malin Lidström Brock's 2007 Tove Jansson Rediscovered among others.

 Jansson has appeared as the host of 1998's short film, Haru: The Island of the Solitary, Introduced by Sophia Jansson.
 She has also featured in Paul Gravett's 2006 documentary film, Moomin's Memoirs, presented at the March 2007 Tove Jansson Conference in Oxford.